 John lived at 875, 4th Street, South East Medicine Hat, Alberta, Canada and worked as a labourer at the time of his enlistment on 16 July 1915.
 Papers show he was 30 years and 8 months old on enlistment and was described as being 5 ft 5 ins tall with a dark complexion, dark brown hair and light blue eyes.
 He would serve in the 63rd Battalion (Edmonton), Canadian Expeditionary Force, an infantry battalion that had recruited in Medicine Hat, Calgary and Edmonton, Alberta.
 John’s training would have taken place at the largest military training camp on Canadian soil, Valcartia.

-The Battalion was mobilised and sailed on 22 April 1916 from St John on the SS Metagama, arriving in England on 5 May.
-On 29 June 1916, John’s battalion was taken on to the strength of the 7th Battalion to provide reinforcements for the Canadian Corps in the field.
-On 30 July, he left England to proceeded to his unit in France arriving on 5 August.
+On 22 April 1916, the Battalion was mobilised and sailed from St John on the SS Metagama, arriving in England on 5 May.
+On 29 June 1916, John’s Battalion was taken on to the strength of the 7th Battalion to provide reinforcements for the Canadian Corps in the field.
+On 30 July he left England to proceed to his unit in France, arriving on 5 August.

-John’s final battle would be that of the infamous Vimy Ridge which took place from 9-12 April 1917.
-A heavy price was paid for this battle, the success of which was due to the Canadian Corps meticulous planning and extensive training.
+John’s final battle would be that of the infamous Vimy Ridge, which took place from 9 - 12 April 1917.
+A heavy price was paid for this battle, the success of which was due to the meticulous planning and extensive training of the Canadian Corps, for which they became famous.
 The battle was the first occasion when all four divisions of the Canadian Expeditionary Force participated in a battle together and thus became a Canadian nationalistic symbol of achievement and sacrifice.

 The days running up to the start were described in the Battalion’s war diary:

 |Place||Date||Summary events and information|

 |Camblain L’Abbe||April 1st 1917||Morning fair though cloudy.
 Battalion Church parade at 10.30.
 Light snowfall in pm.|